 9.1.5 The review officer may determine that issues have been raised in the review that require consideration by a more senior person than the designated officer, who may be internal or external to USC as appropriate.

 9.1.6 Individuals may also request an external review from the Australian Research Integrity Committee (ARIC), details of which will be included in the outcome from the investigation communication.

 9.2 For HDR students

-9.2.1 HDR students who wish to request a review or appeal are required to follow the processes outlined in stage 3 of the Student Grievance Resolution – Governing Policy.
+9.2.1 HDR students who wish to request a review or appeal are required to follow the processes outlined in the Student Grievance Resolution – Governing Policy and associated procedures.